 - controls the default set of enctype-salttype pairs that kadmind will use for generating long-term keys, either randomly or from passwords

-See Encryption and salt types for additional information about enctypes.
+See Encryption types for additional information about enctypes.

 krb5 releases 1.8 and later disable the single-DES enctypes by default.
 Microsoft Windows releases Windows 7 and later disable single-DES enctypes by default.